mindeltd/homew/README.md

 ## Tests

 There is a test file named `app.controller.spec.ts` that contains a collection of tests covering the full end-to-end process of this flow.
+It uses temporary SQLite database with some seeded data (for normal run postgres database is used)

 after running command:
 npm run test